Culture of Canada: Visual arts

 Indigenous artists were producing art in the territory that is now called Canada for thousands of years prior to the arrival of European settler colonists and the eventual establishment of Canada as a nation state.
 Like the peoples that produced them, indigenous art traditions spanned territories that extended across the current national boundaries between Canada and the United States.
 The majority of indigenous artworks preserved in museum collections date from the period after European contact and show evidence of the creative adoption and adaptation of European trade goods such as metal and glass beads.
 Canadian sculpture has been enriched by the walrus ivory, muskox horn and caribou antler and soapstone carvings by the Inuit artists.
 These carvings show objects and activities from the daily life, myths and legends of the Inuit.
 Inuit art since the 1950s has been the traditional gift given to foreign dignitaries by the Canadian government.

 The works of most early Canadian painters followed European trends.
 During the mid-19th century, Cornelius Krieghoff, a Dutch-born artist in Quebec, painted scenes of the life of the habitants (French-Canadian farmers).
 At about the same time, the Canadian artist Paul Kane painted pictures of indigenous life in western Canada.
-A group of landscape painters called the Group of Seven developed the first distinctly Canadian style of painting.
+A group of landscape painters called the Group of Seven developed the first distinctly Canadian style of painting, inspired by the works of the legendary landscape painter Tom Thomson.
 All these artists painted large, brilliantly coloured scenes of the Canadian wilderness.

 Since the 1930s, Canadian painters have developed a wide range of highly individual styles.
 Emily Carr became famous for her paintings of totem poles in British Columbia.
 Other noted painters have included the landscape artist David Milne, the painters Jean-Paul Riopelle, Harold Town and Charles Carson and multi-media artist Michael Snow.
 The abstract art group Painters Eleven, particularly the artists William Ronald and Jack Bush, also had an important impact on modern art in Canada.
 Government support has played a vital role in their development enabling visual exposure through publications and periodicals featuring Canadian art, as has the establishment of numerous art schools and colleges across the country.